jsoeterbroek/resume/markdown/resume-en.md

     VNU Publishing Corp.
 Internet department (VIPS) was responsible for the technical infrastructure of all of its publications on the Internet.
 Responsibilities and achievements:

-    * Technical advice, infrastructure and hands-on support to the 'site owners' of a number of VNU online publications within the framework of the Netscape Publishing System and the Open Market IPS Content Management System
-    * Technical coordination of partnership deals with 3rd party content providers
-    * Perl programming custom applications and scripts
-    * Research and documentation

 1996-1998
 :   **Media@vantage**
     ***HTML programmer***

-    Media@vantage is a medium-sized bureau, specializing in interactive communications and new media (out of business).
-Responsibilities and achievements:

-    * Building and maintenance of websites for customers
-    * Research and training of new employees

 1995-1996
 :   **Planet Internet**
     ***Help desk employee***

-    Planet Internet is one of the biggest Internet Providers in the Netherlands.
-Responsibilities and achievements:

-    * Supporting Planet Internet customers on help desk
-    * Occasional supervision of help desk
-    * Diverse administrative duties

 Technical Experience